gerrysaporito/ticketing-microservices/README.md

 - skaffold

 ### Installation (Mac) 💾
-1. Download (docker desktop)[https://hub.docker.com/editions/community/docker-ce-desktop-mac], run the .dmg and move the docker icon to applications
+1. Download [Docker desktop](https://hub.docker.com/editions/community/docker-ce-desktop-mac), run the .dmg and move the docker icon to applications
 2. Open docker and log in
 3. Click on the docker icon:
   - select preferences
   - click on the kubernetes tab and select the 'enable kubernetes' checkbox
   - hit the 'apply and restart' button to install' kubernetes
-4. Install ingress-nginx for (docker desktop)[https://kubernetes.github.io/ingress-nginx/deploy/#docker-for-mac]
+4. Install [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/) for Docker desktop
   - run the following command in the command line: `kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission`
 5. Update your hosts file:
   - type in your command line: sudo vi /etc/hosts
   - hit the 'i' key on your keyboard to enter editing mode
-  - at the bottom of the file, add a few extra empty lines and add the following: 127.0.0.1 lumaki.dev
+  - at the bottom of the file, add a few extra empty lines and add the following: 127.0.0.1 ticketing.dev
   - hit the 'esc' key and enter ':wq' to write and quit (don't forget the colon)
 6. Run the following command in the command line in the same directory as the skaffold.yaml file: skaffold dev